mytarget-test-team/seismograph/docs/mocker_mock_file.rst

     #
     Server: nginx/1.2.1
     #
-    # Remind, body should be in the end
+    # Remind, body has to be in the end
     #
     {
         "hello": "hello world!",